Best Of18 min read

 How accurate is AI-generated content in 2026?

 Better than it was, but still not foolproof — especially for statistics, recent events, and niche technical topics.
-Tools with real-time web access (like Writesonic's Chatsonic) perform noticeably better for current events.
+Tools with real-time web access (like Writesonic's Chatsonic) perform better for current events.
 Always verify claims before publishing, regardless of which tool you use.
 That's just good editorial practice.